KaCeeUnruh/USASpending-API/README.md

 1. Create a python3 based web app.
 2. Use Pycharm to write and modify code.
 3. Display results from the USASpending API into a sortable table.
-4. Use Dash Bootstrap CSS for formatting
+4. Use Dash Bootstrap CSS for formatting.
 5. Requests data in response to clicking a button.
+6. Project code should be easily maintained, read and understood.
-6. Deploy on Heroku.
+7. Deploy app on Heroku.

 # Context
 Using Pycharm to write and modify code in order to create an interactive table with Dash Bootstrap.
-This table will be used to view information from the web page https://api.usaspending.gov/api/v2/references/toptier_agencies/.
+This table will be used to view information from the endpoint https://api.usaspending.gov/api/v2/references/toptier_agencies/.
 This app will have a button that can be used to fetch and refresh information from the USA Spending website.

 # Data
-Use the following API link: https://api.usaspending.gov/api/v2/references/toptier_agencies/
+Use the following API endpoint: https://api.usaspending.gov/api/v2/references/toptier_agencies/